tylercod3r/toon-castle/README.md

 * will be adding credits here for any assets included

 Q: Why do the NPC characters seem to "clumb up" at the end while walking?
-* was playing with "avoidance" settings (etc) on NavAgents, but settings here may need further polish
+* was playing with "avoidance" settings (etc) on NavAgents, but may need further polish

 # contact
 If you'd ever like to talk shop, project work, e-music, or even politics: